twilsonco/SiriShortcuts/MenuGenerator.md

 Easily create menus for your Shortcuts without any external apps.

-Menu Generator can be embedded or ran from the `Run Shortcut` action to create stunning feature-rich menus.
+Menu Generator can be embedded or run from the `Run Shortcut` action to create stunning feature-rich menus.

 Feed it the command and menu data in a dictionary or text field, the it does the rest!